 While Yamaguchi has not made an official Romney endorsement, the figure skating champion appeared alongside Romney in February for a 10-year anniversary celebration of the 2002 Olympics.
 Yamaguchi, who won gold in the 1992 games and was a goodwill ambassador to the 2002 games, said that because of Romney, the Salt Lake City games were a "tremendous success."

 The Restore Our Future ad comes days after the U.S. Olympics Committee told the pro-Obama Super PAC Priorities USA to take down an ad featuring footage of the 2002 Olympics.
 The committee banned the use of any Olympics footage in political ads, which caused the pro-Romney Super PAC to also take down an ad last week.

 "We will not allow Olympic footage to be used in any political ad, positive or negative, per the IOC's Olympic Charter," USOC spokesperson Patrick Sandusky said in a statement.
 "For anything even remotely negative to be associated with that time-honored, inspirational moment would be extremely unfortunate."

 The latest Restore Our Future ad creatively skirts the ban by using photos of the 2002 games and clips of the gold medal Olympians.
-The ad is part of a $7.2 million buy that will air in 11 states battleground states starting July 31st.
+The Super PAC is spending $7.2 million to air the ad in 11 states battleground states.